 Not Accepted

+Our program requires two letters of recommendation, but three is preferred.
 We encourage applicants to seek letters of support from those who can evaluate their academic ability, communication skills, work, research, or volunteer experiences, and personal characteristics.
 Examples of people who may be able to address these areas in detail include professors, mentors, academic advisors, employers, or volunteer supervisors.
-Letters from family members or friends are not suitable.
+Letters from family members or friends will not be accepted.
+Clergy and politicians who submit letters of recommendation must have served in a supervisory capacity.

 Yes